I’m so grateful for the generosity of people and for the kind words they have said about The Game.

 Thomas McCarthy, poet: ‘THE GAME is an extraordinary book both for those who love sport and play sport and those who really don’t understand the madness of sport at all.
 There will never be a book like Tadhg’s again, I think, as it is unique in the way it communicates for the outsider that fatal intoxication with the game, with clubs, with team-mates, with rivals; the familial hopes and dreams and failures that faces any man or woman involved in sport from childhood.
 If you haven’t read the book be sure to buy it, a perfect Christmas evening read, a perfect, meditative, insightful work to read on winter evenings.’

 Anne Cunningham, The Meath Chronicle: ”I’m no sports fan but I found this book thoughtful, engaging and above all beautifully stitched together.’
 You can read Anne’s review here.

-Jordan McCarthy, Cork City Libraries: ‘Cork writer, former Cork hurler and Mallow United footballer, and ex-librarian, Tadhg Coakley has produced an absolute masterpiece in the shape of The Game: A Journey Into The Heart Of Sport, his latest publication, which is published by Merrion Press.
+Jordan McCarthy, writer: ‘Cork writer, former Cork hurler and Mallow United footballer, and ex-librarian, Tadhg Coakley has produced an absolute masterpiece in the shape of The Game: A Journey Into The Heart Of Sport, his latest publication, which is published by Merrion Press.
 A book which is part-memoir, it features a collection of beautifully-written sports essays which will widely appeal to sports lovers and non-sports folk alike.
 The essays vary in topic from Tadhg’s own playing career, to his experiences as a fan who regularly consumes multiple different sports.’
 Full Review here.